Looking for the best Thinkific alternative in the market?

 Learn Dash also works with WordPress plugins, so feel free to download your favorite ones and modify your course based on your liking.

-To market your products, you can offer free courses, subscriptions, memberships, and course bundles.
+You can offer free courses, subscriptions, memberships, and course bundles to market your products.
 LearnDash also lets you give discounts and coupons to attract customers.

 There are marketing plugins available out there to help you with your campaign.
 Some examples are Upsell Plugin, WPFusion, and Private Messaging.

 Don’t be surprised by the functionality and power of this plugin.
 LearnDash is integrated with a powerful application to improve your sales and business.

 Here are some of the third-party sites associated with this WordPress plugin:

 LearnDash only offers an annual subscription.
 Their plans start at $159 for the Basic one.
 Plus Package costs $189, and the Pro is valued at $329.